abelmehari/abelmehari.github.io/_portfolio/A Comprehensive Analysis of the Relationship between International Trade, Imports, Exports, and Economic Growth A Study of China, India, and the United States (1990-2021).md

 ---
 title: "A Comprehensive Analysis of the Relationship between International Trade, Imports, Exports, and Economic Growth: A Study of China, India, and the United States (1990-2021)"
-excerpt: "Short description of portfolio item number 1<br/>"
+excerpt: "This research proposal aims to analyze the impact of international trade, including import-oriented and export-oriented policies, on the economic growth of China, India, and the United States from 1990 to 2021.
+The study employs regression analysis to test three hypotheses, exploring the relationships between trade volume, imports, exports, and Gross Domestic Product (GDP).
+It acknowledges the limitations of focusing solely on trade as a growth determinant and the potential impact of other economic factors.
+1<br/>"
 collection: Portfolio
 ---

- **A Comprehensive Analysis of the Relationship between International Trade, Imports, Exports, and Economic Growth: A Study of China, India, and the United States (1990-2021)**

 ` `**Abstract**